nandeng17/Extract-YTM-in-Cpp/README.md

 # Yield to Maturity
-The code will extract YTM from bond prices using the Bisection method.
+The code will extract YTMs from bond prices using the Bisection method.